smokeninja77/unillax/README.md

 # Unillax

-__Unillax__ is a JavaScript library for websites that adds universal parallax effects to any element. __Unillax__ can handle background and foreground effects with any standard HTML elements, making it universal and easy to implement for many projects.
+__Unillax__ is a JavaScript library for websites that adds universal parallax effects to any element.
+It can handle scroll, mouse, and gyroscope inputs and apply parallax effects on individual elements, containers, and background images, making it universally useful for a variety of projects.

 ## Table of Contents

 - [Unillax](#unillax)
   * [Table of Contents](#table-of-contents)
   * [Installing](#installing)